uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 1. [A Simple Slurm Batch Job](#example-1-a-simple-slurm-batch-job) is ideal for Cheaha users who are just starting with Slurm batch job submission.
 It uses a simple example to introduce new users to requesting resources with `sbatch`, printing the `hostname`, and monitoring batch job submission.

 1. [Sequential Job](#example-2-sequential-job) is used when tasks run one at a time sequentially.
 Adding more CPUs does not make a sequential job run faster.
-If you need to run many such sequential jobs simultaneously, you can submit it as an single [array job](#example-4-array-job).
+If you need to run many such sequential jobs simultaneously, you can submit it as an [array job](#example-4-array-jobs).
 For instance, a Python or R script that executes a series of steps—such as data loading, extraction, analysis, and output reporting—where each step must be completed before the next can begin.

-1. [Parallel Jobs](#example-3-parallel-jobs) is suitable for executing multiple independent tasks/jobs simultaneously and efficiently distributing them across resources.
+1. [Parallel Jobs](#example-3-parallel-jobs) are suitable for executing multiple independent tasks/jobs simultaneously and efficiently distributing them across resources.
 This approach is particularly beneficial for small-scale tasks that cannot be split into parallel processes within the code itself.
 For example, consider a Python script that operates on different data set, in such a scenario, you can utilize `srun` to execute multiple instances of the script concurrently, each operating on a different dataset and on different resources.

-1. [Array Job](#example-4-array-job) is used for submitting and running multiple large number of identical tasks in parallel.
+1. [Array Jobs](#example-4-array-jobs) are used for submitting and running multiple large number of identical tasks in parallel.
 They share the same code and execute with similar resource requirements.
 Instead of submitting multiple [sequential job](#example-2-sequential-job), you can submit a single array job, which helps to manage and schedule a large number of similar tasks efficiently.
 This improves efficiency, resource utilization, scalability, and ease of debugging.
-For instance, array jobs can be designed for executing multiple instances of the same task with slight variations in inputs or parameters such as perform [FastQC](https://home.cc.umanitoba.ca/~psgendb/doc/fastqc.help) processing on 10 different samples.
+Array jobs can be designed for executing multiple instances of the same task with slight variations in inputs or parameters, such as perform [FastQC](https://home.cc.umanitoba.ca/~psgendb/doc/fastqc.help) processing on 10 different samples.

-1. [Mutlithreaded or Multicore Job](#example-5-multithreaded-or-multicore-job) is used when software inherently support multithreaded parallelism i.e  run independent tasks simultaneously on multicore processors.
+1. [Mutlithreaded or Multicore Jobs](#example-5-multithreaded-or-multicore-job) are used when software inherently supports multithreaded parallelism, i.e, run independent tasks simultaneously on multicore processors.
 For instance, there are numerous software such as [MATLAB](https://www.mathworks.com/help/matlab/ref/parfor.html), [FEBio](https://help.febio.org/FebioUser/FEBio_um_3-4-Section-2.6.html), [Xplor-NIH](https://nmr.cit.nih.gov/xplor-nih/doc/current/helperPrograms/options.html) support running multiple tasks at the same time on multicore processors.
 Users or programmers do not need to modify the code; you can simply enable multithreaded parallelism by configuring the appropriate options.

-1. [GPU Jobs](#example-6-gpu-jobs) utilizes the parallel GPUs, which contain numerous cores designed to perform the same mathematical operations simultaneously.
-These examples may be helpful for users with pipelines and software that are designed to run on GPU-based systems and efficiently distribute tasks across cores to process large datasets in parallel.
-Examples of such software include, but are not limited to, [Tensorflow](https://www.tensorflow.org/guide/gpu), [Parabricks](../../education/case_studies.md#nvidia-clara-parabricks-for-performing-gpu-accelerated-genome-sequencing-analysis), and [PyTorch](https://pytorch.org/get-started/locally/).
+1. [GPU Jobs](#example-6-gpu-jobs) use massively parallel GPUs, which contain numerous cores designed to perform the same mathematical operations simultaneously.
+These examples can speed up pipelines and software designed to run on GPU-based systems and efficiently distribute tasks across cores to process large datasets in parallel.
+The software must be specially programmed to make use of GPUs, or no gains will be seen.
+Some software can automatically detect available GPUs, and others may require you to supply some sort of configuration.
+AI, deep learning and machine learning software benefit well from GPUs.
+Examples of software using GPUs include, but are not limited to, [Tensorflow](https://www.tensorflow.org/guide/gpu), [PyTorch](https://pytorch.org/get-started/locally/), and [Parabricks](../../education/case_studies.md#nvidia-clara-parabricks-for-performing-gpu-accelerated-genome-sequencing-analysis).

-1. [Multinode Job](#example-7-multinode-job) is for pipeline/software that can be distributed and run across multiple nodes.
+1. [Multinode Jobs](#example-7-multinode-jobs) are for pipeline/software that can be distributed and run across multiple nodes.
 For example, MPI based applications/tools such as [Quantum Expresso](https://www.quantum-espresso.org/Doc/user_guide/node20.html), [Amber](https://usc-rc.github.io/tutorials/amber), [LAMMPS](https://docs.lammps.org/Run_basics.html), etc.

 ### Example 1: A Simple Slurm Batch Job